eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-sse.md

 {% include callout.html content="Available since Ditto **1.1.0**" type="primary" %}

-In addition to the fields projection one can also choose to select [extra fields](basic-enrichment.html) to return in addition to the actually changed fields, e.g.:
+In addition to the fields projection, one can also choose to select [extra fields](basic-enrichment.html) to return in addition to the actually changed fields, e.g.:
 ```
 http://localhost:8080/api/<1|2>/things?extraFields=attributes
 ```

-The result is that the server-sent events are merged with the actually changed data + the extra fields.
+The result is, that the server-sent events are merged, i.e. the SSE contains the actually changed data + the extra fields.

 This can be used in combination with the below mentioned [RQL filter](#filtering-by-rql-expression), e.g.:
 ```